SPAAM-community/spaam-community.github.io/events/spaam3/README.md

 While we invite submissions that focus on any pertinent topic relevant to ancient metagenomics, this edition of SPAAM will have four sessions devoted to the following  topics :
-- Session 1: Ancient Pathogens
+- Session 1: Ethical considerations and best practices in ancient metagenomics research
-- Session 2: Ancient Microbiomes
+- Session 2: Current challenges and biases in ancient patho(meta)genomics
-- Session 3: Ethics
+- Session 3: Urgent challenges and future steps in ancient microbiome research
-- Session 4: Bioinformatic tools
+- Session 4: Tool up or die - gaps and solutions in ancient metagenomics analysis

 A description of the different sessions follows:

+**Session 1: Ethical considerations and best practices in ancient metagenomics research**

+Standards and expectations of responsible research are complex and culturally dependent; however, ethical aDNA research should be guided by two questions, “How does my research impact the living?” and “How does my research impact the dead?”
+Much of aDNA research involves the destruction of human remains from a Western scientific perspective, which is not uniformly supported across Indigenous and invested communities, specifically Indigenous groups and Tribal Nations.
+The degree to which invested and descendant communities can participate in the decision-making process varies widely by country, with many Indigenous groups and under-resourced communities lacking the sovereignty, scientific infrastructure, and power to control their own cultural resources.
+Even when researchers have support from stakeholders, it is critical to recognize that ancient remains are finite.
+Not only is sampling a destructive process, but also over sampling and exportation without proper documentation and repatriation plans can lead to incomplete skeletal collections, limiting future osteological, isotopic, and biomolecular research.
+The goals of this SPAAM session are to (1) Examine the responsibility of aDNA and laboratory researchers in addressing these concerns, and (2) Offer recommendations for responsible research participation, including best practices for ethical research design, engagement with invested groups, transparency in collaborative practices, and responsible treatment of archaeological and historical remains.

-**Session 1: Current challenges and biases in ancient patho(meta)genomics**
+**Session 2: Current challenges and biases in ancient patho(meta)genomics**

 Ancient remains are limited and are an invaluable part of our cultural patrimony.
 Thus, maximization of scientific output should be a priority in the ancient DNA (aDNA) field, given the destructive nature of the sampling procedure required by most of the studies.
 DNA extracted from ancient remains contains information beyond the host’s genetic component; it can also harbour pathogen DNA present at the time of the host’s death.
 The recovery of ancient DNA from pathogens, along with historical and archeological evidence, offers new insights into the origins, etiology, nature, and evolutionary history of ancient infectious diseases.
 As the number of recovered ancient pathogen genomes grows, so have concerns about the wet and dry lab strategies employed.
 This SPAAM session will be focused on discussing challenges and biases in the retrieval and analysis of ancient pathogen genomes.
 Furthermore, we would like to discuss new analytical avenues, such as epidemiological modeling or functional evolution, for ancient pathogenomics, which could provide additional valuable information for the modern microbial community.
 Some of the suggested topics:
 - Capture experiment designs